juanbrujo/WordPress-Starter-Theme/README.md

-WordPress Starter theme
+WordPress Starter Theme
 =============

-Empty theme to start developing for WordPress
+Empty theme to start developing your own for WordPress

 Use
 -------

-Upload the files to your WordPress installarion:
+Upload the files to your WordPress installation:

 /wp-content/themes/